jefdaj/gander/readme.md

 that everything from them made it into the annex.
 Or re-hash the annex itself to check file integrity with `git annex fsck`.

-The whole process would look something like this, assuming you have two drives "thumbdrive" and "mybook" to deduplicate.
-First, start a repo.
+Here is what the whole process might look like in a very simple case where you have three duplicate text files each in two drives, `thumbdrive` and `WD My Book`:
+First, start a repo:

 ```
 $ gander myfirstrepo init